ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-This is a fetch request to the round's URL which is connected to the `show` action in the Rounds Controller:
+This is a fetch request to the Round's URL, which is connected to the `show` action in the Rounds Controller:

 ```
 def show